janbiedermann/audiocodes_voip_phone/README.md

 After compiling, the resulting binary can be transferred to the phone via wget.
 Make the file available for download from a web server, login to the phone via telnet, cd to `/tmp` and use wget to download the binary.
 Then chmod +x the file and its ready to execute.
 Be aware that the files in `/tmp` are deleted on each restart.
+You may also modify the firmware to store your binary permanently, see below.

 ### Expanding the capabilites or API of the included Web Server